CreatorVee/Python-automation-CI-CD/README.md

-#  Automation with Python – AWS & Jenkins
+#  Automation with Python – AWS & Jenkins -(work 100% authentic)

 ## " **Click the badges below to see how I used each technology in practice** "